mkarthick19/Agoda-Compression/README.md

 # Decompression:

-Here, we first perform level 2 decompressions if present, followed by level 1 decompressions.
+Here, we first perform level 2 decompressions if any, followed by level 1 decompressions.
+Level 2 zips may not have been

+generated, in some cases, say the level 1 zip sizes are already same as MaxCompressedSizeThresold.
+Then,

+Level 2 compression would not have been performed.

 After level 1 decompressions, we merge the chunks that were split before by our compression algorithm and

 generates the required output files.

+# Concurrency:

+[Point 5].
+We use Java Executor services to make parallel calls during compression and decompression.
+Thread Pool size is set to 20, for our application.
+We ensures synchronization and wait for threads to complete when necessary.
+Eg., Level 2 compressions requires output of level 1 compression zips.

 ## Getting Started